lamps-wg/key-attestation-ext/draft-ietf-lamps-key-attestation-ext.md

 ## Key attestation extension object identifier

-An object identifier from the id-pe arc defined in {{RFC7299}} should be assigned for id-pe-keyAttestation.
+An object identifier from the SMI Security for PKIX Certificate Extension registry, the id-pe arc is defined in {{RFC7299}}, should be assigned for id-pe-keyAttestation.

 ## Key attestation extension ASN.1 module object identifier

-An object identifier from the id-mod arc defined in {{RFC7299}} should be assigned for id-mod-keyAttestation.
+An object identifier from the SMI Security for PKIX Module Identifier registry, the id-mod arc is defined in {{RFC7299}} ,should be assigned for id-mod-keyAttestation.

 ## Attestation statement formats